 How to Navigate Online Classes

-Due to the rapid change of switching from regular in-person to online classes, we wanted to put together helpful tips to navigate e-classes!
-A majority of you are dipping your toes into a new world that you may not be used to, so we want to share with you tips and resources on how to finish your semester strong!
+For those taking online or hybrid classes, we wanted to put together helpful tips to navigate e-classes!
+For those enrolled in these classes, you may or may not be dipping your toes into a new world that you may not be used to, so we want to share with you tips and resources on how to finish your semester strong!

 To help you during these stressful times, we did the research for you, so you don’t have to!